marcelo-schreiber/WeGool/README.en.md

 ## About

--This project doesn't have many pretensions, the use can be faulty if the API of Curso Positivo disables CORS.
+- This project doesn't have many pretensions, the use can be faulty if the API of Curso Positivo disables CORS.
 - Design was also a big focus, you can see its development on [figma](https://www.figma.com/file/WivHEpvI8ViAkNWflt3ncv/Wegool).
 - Leaving it open-source gives more reliability when placing your school id and password on a third-party site.